tobypullan/tobypullan.github.io/docs/_posts/2024-09-06-Into-To-Blog.markdown

 categories: Andrej Karpathy | Neural Networks Zero To Hero
 ---

 Welcome to my blog series on neural networks, inspired by Andrej Karpathy's ["Neural Networks: Zero to Hero"][zero2hero-series] video series.
-This blog aims to provide engaging notes and exercises that complement Karpathy's insightful tutorials.
+This blog aims to provide engaging notes and exercises that complement Karpathy's tutorials.

-We'll begin by diving into the [first video][mgrad-video] of the series, which I've broken down into three distinct blog posts for easier digestion:
+My first set of posts will be on the [first video][mgrad-video] of the series.
+I will split the video into three different blog posts:

-1. **Demystifying Backpropagation**: In this post, we'll begin with some notes giving an overview of mircograd and then explore the fundamental concept of backpropagation, the backbone of neural network training.
+1. **On Backpropagation**: In this post, we'll begin with some notes giving an overview of mircograd and then explore the fundamental concept of backpropagation, the backbone of neural network training.

 2. **Hands-on Backpropagation**: Here, we'll implement a backpropagation algorithm for a simple neural network, giving you practical experience with this crucial technique.